Information on Activities

 Commercial dog walking

 While you are permitted to walk anywhere on the Common with your own dog, the access granted under the Countryside and Rights of Way Act (2000) does not extend to carrying out commercial activities on the Common.
 We therefore offer a licence for professional dog walking, similar to permits for horse riding (both pleasure and commercial).
-The commercial dog walking licences are issued conditional upon signing both the Canine Code and Commercial Dog Walkers Code.
+For further information, please see the Dog Walkers information sheet and application form.

 Cycling on Cleeve Common

 Aside from the limited restricted byways and bridleways, there is no statutory access for cyclists on the Common.
 However, permissive access, to ride on established tracks elsewhere is granted by Cleeve Common Trust to those who sign up to and adhere to the code of conduct.
 We welcome those cyclists to enjoy the Common sensitively for many years to come.

 Event organisers' information sheet

 For some activities, you must obtain prior consent from the Trust.
 This information sheet explains what conditions apply and how to ensure that your group activity, whatever it is, is safe and successful for all concerned.

 This Code of Conduct was drawn up by boarders for boarders.
 Please follow it, both to give boarders a good reputation and to ensure you have a safe and enjoyable visit.